andfanilo/streamlit-echarts/README.md

 - Defining the theme in Pyecharts when instantiating chart like `Bar(init_opts=opts.InitOpts(theme=ThemeType.LIGHT))` does not work, you need to call theme in `st_pyecharts(c, theme=ThemeType.LIGHT)`.

-### Maps definition

-- For now only china map is loaded.
-Need to find a way how to load json maps or from URL.

 ### On Javascript functions

 This library also provides the `JsCode` util class directly from `pyecharts`.